moonbuck/plugin-bookshelves/README.md

 # plugin-bookshelves
 A plugin for [Micro.blog](https://micro.blog "Micro.blog") that creates a page displaying multiple bookshelves.

+**WARNING** This README is currently out of date.
+Have a look at the files in the data directory to configure the plugin until I update this README.
+Additionally, the latest version will require the new Hugo 0.91 API.

 ***New in version 4 (and yes … version 3 was like three hours ago)*** Data can be stored as an array of objects under the `bookshelves` key so that the order in which they are displayed can be controlled.
 Take my file as I had it (found a bit lower down), apply the array format, and it looks like this:

 ```json